 Layer by Layer Clarity: Nozzle Size and Layer Height

 Counter-intuitively, using a slightly larger nozzle (e.g., 0.6mm or 0.8mm instead of 0.4mm) and printing thicker layers can sometimes improve transparency.
-This is because fewer layers mean fewer visible layer lines and fewer opportunities for light scattering.
+Fewer layers mean fewer visible layer lines and fewer opportunities for light scattering.
 Combined with a slower speed, thicker layers can result in a more uniform optical path.
-Additionally, some experts suggest printing at 70-90% of your nozzle diameter to achieve a structure that refracts less light.
+Some experts suggest printing at 70-90% of your nozzle diameter to achieve a structure that refracts less light.

 Infill and Walls: Strategy for Transparency